 The location of this guesthouse for both beach and town is perfect, and if you like walking you can literally walk for hours along the beach eastwards from here.

-I wouldn’t advise consuming anything at Gayana due to their inflated prices, but nearby is the excellent Breeze Guesthouse Beach Restaurant.
+We wouldn’t advise eating at Gayana due to their inflated prices, but nearby is the excellent Breeze Guesthouse Beach Restaurant.
 This beach restaurant is surrounded by flaming coconuts in the evening.
 Here, you can eat and drink very well and very reasonably, in a beautiful beach setting.

 We actually returned to the Gayana Guest House for an extra night the following week, after a somewhat underwhelming stay further along the coast at Palm Paradise Cabanas.